mchaelkha/mchaelkha.github.io/README.md

 # Personal Website
-This is the repository of my [personal website](https://michael-kha.com).
-I am using GitHub pages to host web app projects I have done.
+This is the repository of my [personal website](https://mchaelkha.github.io).
+I am using GitHub pages to host simple web app projects I have done.